 EXAMPLE: “I got a new job today.
 I’m ready to make that bread.”

 You call something “bussin'' when it’s really or surprisingly good.
 You can use this AAVE-originated term to refer to almost anything, including good food, good music or nice clothes.
+Or your favorite Scrabble cheat tool, for that matter.
+Just sayin'.

 EXAMPLE: “Dude, that new club is bussin.”

 When used in text, “cap” is commonly accompanied by a hat emoji.
 Use this to say that something is a lie or not completely truthful.
 “No cap,” inversely, means that something is the absolute truth.
+Like how WordFinder has the best Words With Friends cheat around.
+No cap.

 EXAMPLE: Person 1: “I scored a 100 on the exam.”